 Best Ricoh GR III Memory Cards

-I’ve tested all the most popular memory cards in the GR III, and you can learn everything you need to know about memory cards in my guide.
+I’ve tested the most popular memory cards in the GR III, and you can learn everything you need to know in my guide.

 GR III Lens & Body Accessories

-An interesting feature of the GR III is its ability to use a wide-angle lens converter.
+An interesting feature of the GR III is its support for a wide-angle lens converter.
 It can also take UV filters.

-The GRIII lens does retract so you might not necessarily need a UV filter.
+The GRIII lens does retract, so you might not necessarily need a UV filter.
 I try not to use UV filters unless necessary.
 They diminish some of the cool looks you can get from lens flares when you have a curved front element.
-Regardless, if you want to use a Tiffen Black Pro Mist filter or Moment Cinebloom filter, you’ll want to get set up with the UV filter adapter.
+Regardless of whether you use a Tiffen Black Pro Mist filter or a Moment Cinebloom filter, you’ll want to set up the UV filter adapter.

 While the GR III’s lens retracts, some prefer UV filters for added protection.
 However, they can slightly reduce sharpness and soften lens flares, which can impact creative expression.